 —Kirsha Campbell, president, The Boutique Accounting

-“Most businesses employ some variant of autoregressive forecasting, which means the forecast is based primarily on historic trends,” says Bryce Bowman, founder of People 1st Advisors.
+“Most businesses employ some variant of autoregressive forecasting, which means the forecast is based primarily on historic trends,” says Bryce Bowman, founder of People First Planning.
 “For instance, if sales have historically grown by 5% each year, then a true autoregressive forecast would result in 5% forecast growth for the next year.”

 You should also consider your industry as a whole.
 What’s the total possible market?
 Do you have a competitive edge versus the industry?
 “Be aware of the environment your business operates in.
 What are the factors that affect your business, your buyers and your suppliers?” says Campbell.